history of edora

 Ricctis is knighted, becoming a Knight of Triam.
 Herzog Karl and Herzog Ludwig vie for the Korlish throne.
 Korlish suitors visit Edora; Edora decides to back Herzog Karl.
 Graf Frederek von Hufflstein, Korlish spy discovered at the court of Edora, is executed.
 King D’Aar takes an army of 3430 troops west across the Devil’s Spine to aid Karl in becoming the next King of Korland.
 The army of Ludwig and his allies from Trifall is routed; Edoran casualties number 430, including some 30 knights.
 King D’Aar returns to Krak du Lion d’Or with 200,000 pieces of gold.
 Karl is named King of Korland, promising to pay King D’Aar 300,000 pieces of gold over the next 5 years.
 Dragons are seen battling to the east of Greensdale, in the open plains of southwest Bloodfang.
 This portends the Tale of Aaron, the first Adjudicator of Triam.
 Following an ancient map listing long-dead towns, D’Aar, Hector, Michael and others seek to piece together the history of their religion, discovering that hundreds of years ago the followers of Triam lost their way, prompting Aaron to travel east and begin anew, establishing the holy land of Aar.
 Raised to the position of adjudicators, D’Aar and Ricctis battle former adjudicators.
 Over six weeks many more battles are fought.
 Some of the old cities are brought back to life, including the Temple of Triam north of Kianvale.
 Its holiness immediately attracts pilgrims; construction begins on the Silver City.
 Sir Kallard is wounded grievously, crushed beneath a fallen red dragon; Archbishop Anton raises him back to life at the Silver City.
 Nicomedes comes to the court of Edora.
 Three sites of Hellish evil are discovered in the mountains of Rakland.

 Duke Eamon is missing; it is discovered he has been kidnapped by the Syndicate of Provision.
 Korland sends 42,000 pieces of gold with a letter promising not a gold piece more.
 Lindarean Greyleaf details the Syndicate of Provision, located deep in the Devil’s Spine mountains.
 Mai Pei meets with King D’Aar with information about Hell.
 King D’Aar, Duke Hector and others meet with Urthgrim Oathkeeper, King of the Dwarfs of Stanne Pass, regarding traveling within the Devil’s Spine to destroy the Syndicate.
 King Urthgrim has his army set up a diversion, allowing D’Aar and his men to eradicate the hive of the Syndicate of Provision.
 Sir James Cawper visits König Karl of Korland about the gold still owed Edora.
 Karl presents another 8,000 pieces, which he considers to be the final payment.
 Via Ribcage (the Plane of Concordant Opposition), King D’Aar and his party travel to Avernus, the First Plane of Hell, where Tricordriaal, a fallen Archon, lives in charge of the remains of approximately two dozen Holy Men of Triam.
-After besting a diabolical force, D’Aar and his troupe return to Tricordriaal and secret away the skeletons of 18 of the Holy Men, returning to Edora.
+After besting a diabolical force, D’Aar and his troupe return to Tricordriaal and secret away sarcophagi containing the remains of 18 of the Holy Men, returning to Edora.
 The remains are then interred in the Silver City, save two sarcophagi – these are returned to the Dwarfs of Stanne Pass.
 Southern Bloodfang is proving problematic for Duke Hector, as ogres and giants are making trouble.
 Herzog Otto von Keitel of Frei Oldenburg arrives at Krak du Lion d’Or to meet with King D’Aar and Queen Sasha, presenting them with 100,000 pieces of gold (D’Aar) and ten ships (Sasha).
 He wishes help deposing König Karl; it is felt that Karl is a terrible, inconsistent king.
 Hector travels to Rulais and throws a lavish party for the city’s elite, wherein he tells them of Edora’s plan to free Rulais from under the thumb of Korland.
 Rulais, deeply unhappy about Karl’s heavy hand, rejoices at the opportunity to remove his oppressive yoke.
 Sir Brien Kinear named Baron of Corrasin; Sir James Cawper named Lord Marshall of the Court; Stephen Dering knighted.
 King D’Aar, Duke Hector, Baron Brien, Sir Ricctis, Sir James and Sir Stephen travel to Altu Han to meet with Mok Vie and some of his giants for a small tournament of honor.
 The King, Duke and Sir James each wins his bout.
 Herzog Otto and Graf Felix visit King D’Aar and outline a plan for Otto to take the Korlish throne with D’Aar’s aid.
 D’Aar mobilizes his army and marches into Korland.
 On the final day of the year, Duke Hector arrives at the camp of Karl’s army, wherein Hector details D’Aar’s plan to kill Karl and crush his army, unless Karl surrenders, in which case his army may return to Kornillia intact.